 Kahn’s (1997) project is to align insights into the therapeutic relationship from Humanist, Psychodynamic (Object Relations), and Self Psychology sources.
 Whereas Clarkson sees a multiplicity of relationships, Kahn concentrates on the therapeutic relationship as singular, though having different facets to it.
 Kahn invites us to draw out the integrative aspects of Freud, Rogers, Gill and Kohut.

 Both Clarkson and Kahn do not, however, make reference to the kind of relationship likely to be fostered in the technique orientated cognitive behavioural approaches.
 This element is addressed by Gold (1996) and Power (2002) who offer a more comprehensive integrative model by incorporating cognitive and behavioural theories.
 I would argue that behaviour change techniques such as anti-procrastination exercises and cognitive change techniques such as verbal disputing (and using Beck’s ABC Model) also have their role to play in effective integrative psychotherapeutic practice.
-CBT can often be downgraded in the psychotherapeutic brand wars but I believe that the successful engagement of clients in the process of therapy, particularly in short term work, can be facilitated by goal setting, especially in short term counselling.
+CBT can often be downgraded in the psychotherapeutic brand wars (and even in so called integrative psychotherapeutic training institutes) but I believe that the successful engagement of clients in the process of therapy, particularly in short term work, can be facilitated by goal setting.
 Indeed, Bordin (1979), usefully conceptualized the working alliance as consisting of three parts: tasks, goals, and bond.
 Tasks are what the therapist and client agree need to be done to reach the client’s goals.
 Goals are what the client hopes to gain from therapy, based on his or her presenting concerns.
 The bond forms from trust and confidence that the tasks will bring the client closer to his or her goals.

 Mick Cooper and David Mearns (2005) on ‘Relational Depth’ further articulate the integrative approaches of existential, phenomenological, dialogical and highlight the power of encounter relationship.
 Decades of research (see Feltham, 1999; Lapworth et al, 2001; Horvath and Luborsky, 1993; Mearns and Cooper, 2005; Stern, 2004; Roth and Fonagy, 2006) indicate that the provision of therapy is an interpersonal process in which the main curative component is the nature of the therapeutic relationship.
 The research findings indicate that the therapeutic alliance may be a better predictor of outcome than technique or approach.
 There are, of course, common factors that are critical to successful therapy and these can include warmth and empathy and client perceptions of hope and expectation but I would argue that these should form part of every approach.